BlockChainTechBrazil/PetID-ICP/README.md

 ## 🎯 About the Project

 **PetID** is a decentralized application built on the Internet Computer Protocol (ICP) that offers a complete pet registration and identity system.
-Using blockchain technology, IPFS for decentralized image storage, and Internet Identity authentication, PetID provides a secure and permanent solution for documenting and managing pet information.
+Using blockchain technology, ICP Asset Storage for images, and Internet Identity authentication, PetID provides a secure and permanent solution for documenting and managing pet information.

 ---